 fee must submit them to OCSE for payment.
 Do not disregard invoices that you receive, doing so may jeopardize your enrollment

 in the program.
 Additionally, failure to submit the invoices in a timely fashion

 to OCSE may lead some providers to impose late fees which will be the students’ responsibility.

-- For Skidmore and Approved Programs abroad, as well as the Skidmore/Spelman College Exchange and Woods Hole programs, Skidmore will cover tuition and mandatory academic fees, room (double occupancy), board if applicable, medical insurance, and any other mandatory program fees.
+- For Skidmore and Approved Programs abroad, as well as the Skidmore-Spelman Exchange, Washington Semester and Semester in Environmental Science programs, Skidmore will cover tuition and mandatory academic fees, room (double occupancy), board if applicable, mandatory medical insurance, and any other mandatory program fees.
 Students are responsible for airfare, on site transportation if not included in the provider’s program fee, books, accommodation upgrades, board where applicable, voluntary field trips and excursions, refundable deposits, and personal expenses.
 Students are also responsible for their housing and board when participating in programs that do not include those items.
+For example some Australia and United Kingdom programs do not include board.
+However students enrolling in these programs can elect to be placed in residential colleges.
+These types of accommodations may provide a board plan, as well as other amenities/housing services.
+Since these types of accommodations include services that do not fall within the comprehensive fee structure, Skidmore will not cover the additional cost associated with residential colleges.
+Therefore, students must be aware that they will receive an invoice directly from the provider for a supplemental accommodations fee for this type of housing.
 The Skidmore Comprehensive fee will be adjusted accordingly in these cases.

 Skidmore does not cover the cost of optional study tours/courses unless the student seeks pre-approval from the Director of Off-Campus Study & Exchanges.
 Please contact OCSE to learn the process of applying for this exception.